sven-panis/Tutorial_Event_History_Analysis/README.md

   * extrareferences2.bib (BibTeX entries created using Zotero)

-The /Suppl_material/ subfolder contains the corresponding .Rmd and .pdf files for supplemental material.
+The /Suppl_material/ subfolder contains the corresponding .Rmd and .pdf files for supplemental material, a .bib file and 1 figure.

-The /reviews/ subfolder contains the corresponding .Rmd and .pdf files for responding to reviewer's comments.
+The /reviews/ subfolder contains the corresponding .Rmd and .pdf files for responding to reviewer's comments, and a CreateFiguresReview.Rmd file which creates Supplementary Figure 1.

 **/sims/**

 This folder contains the file sims.Rmd used to create Figure 1.

-The /figures/ subfolder contains Fig1_revision1.jpeg.
+The /figures/ subfolder contains Fig1_revision1.jpeg (and other figures from sims.Rmd).

 **/renv/**

-This folder contains the typical renv files.
+This folder contains the typical renv files and folders.

 **/Tutorial_1_descriptive_stats/**